praveena2j/Cross-Attentional-AV-Fusion/README.md

 ### Step One: Download the dataset <a name="PD"></a>
 [Return to Table of Content](#Table_of_Content)
 Please download the following.
-  + The dataset for the valence-arousal track can be downloaded [here](https://ibug.doc.ic.ac.uk/resources/aff-wild2/)
+  + The dataset can be downloaded [here]([https://ibug.doc.ic.ac.uk/resources/aff-wild2/](https://diuf.unifr.ch/main/diva/recola/download.html))

 ### Step Two: Preprocess the visual modality <a name="PD"></a>
 [Return to Table of Content](#Table_of_Content)
-  + The cropped-aligned images are necessary.
-They are used to form the visual input.
-They are already provided by the dataset organizers.
-Otherwise, you may choose to use [OpenFace toolkit](https://github.com/TadasBaltrusaitis/OpenFace/releases) to extract the cropped-aligned images.
-However, the per-frame success rate is lower compared to the database-provided version.
+  + You may choose to use [OpenFace toolkit](https://github.com/TadasBaltrusaitis/OpenFace/releases) to extract the cropped-aligned images.

 ### Step Three: Preprocess the audio modality <a name="PD"></a>
 [Return to Table of Content](#Table_of_Content)
   + The audio files are extracted and segmented to generate the corresponding audio files in alignment with the visual files using [mkvextract](https://mkvtoolnix.download/).
-To generate these audio files, you can use the file Preprocessing/audio_preprocess.py.

 ### Step Four: Preprocess the annotations <a name="PD"></a>
 [Return to Table of Content](#Table_of_Content)
   + The annotations provided by the dataset organizers are preprocessed to obtain the labels of aligned audio and visual files.
-To generate these audio files, you can use the file Preprocessing/preprocess_labels.py.

 ## Training <a name="DP"></a>
 [Return to Table of Content](#Table_of_Content)